vodquang96/django-anymail/README.rst

 with a consistent API that lets you use ESP-added features without locking your code to a particular ESP.

-It currently supports Mailgun, Postmark, SendGrid, and Mandrill.
+It currently fully supports Mailgun, Postmark, and SendGrid, and has limited support for Mandrill.

 Anymail normalizes ESP functionality so it "just works" with Django's built-in `django.core.mail` package.
 It includes: